junxit/us-congress-bills-112/metadata.md

 - 2011-06-14 — Placed on the Union Calendar, Calendar No. 59.
 - 2011-06-14 — Reported by the Committee on House Administration.
 H. Rept.
 112-105.
 - 2011-06-14 — Reported by the Committee on House Administration.
 H. Rept.
 112-105.
+- 2011-06-16 — Considered by unanimous consent. (consideration: CR H4315)
+- 2011-06-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-06-16 — Mr. Lungren, Daniel E. asked unanimous consent to consider as introduced.
+- 2011-06-16 — On passage Passed without objection. (text: CR H4315)
+- 2011-06-16 — Passed/agreed to in House: On passage Passed without objection.(text: CR H4315)
+- 2011-06-16 — Received in the Senate and Read twice and referred to the Committee on Rules and Administration.